Kitchen Islands are at the top of requested features

 Islands add seating like this one above, storage, and workspace to a kitchen.
 Today, island options are almost limitless, providing endless opportunities for you to make your kitchen not only stand apart but also a true pleasure to cook in.

 We recommend different shapes based on the configuration of the space and your goals.
 For a recent renovation, we recommended an L-shaped island to help fill open space and provide our client with desired extra storage and workspace.
 L-shaped islands are best suited to larger kitchens that enable the homeowner to spread out the work and storage space in the kitchen.
 If there is more than one cook in your family and you have the space, L-shaped could be the island for you because it allows two or more people to cook at the same time without getting in each other’s way.
 L-shaped islands also provide ample opportunities for seating.

 What shaped island will work best for you?
-That depends on the look, space and functionality that you want.
+That depends on the look, space, and functionality that you want.
 We can recommend an island shape best suited for your needs and desires.
-Give us a call at or stop by the showroom at to discuss the options available to you.
+Give us a call or stop by the showroom to discuss the options available to you.